 Initial treatments in the hospital may include:

-Fasting.
-You'll stop eating for a couple of days in the hospital in order to give your pancreas a chance to recover.
+Early eating.
+Old data suggested to stop eating for a couple of days in the hospital in order to give your pancreas a chance to recover.
+This is no longer practiced.
+Newer data have suggested that eating as soon as you tolerate food helps heal the pancreas.

-Once the inflammation in your pancreas is controlled, you may begin drinking clear liquids and eating bland foods.
+As the inflammation in your pancreas improves and pain symptoms improve, you should begin drinking clear liquids and eating bland foods.
 With time, you can go back to your normal diet.

-If your pancreatitis persists and you still experience pain when eating, your doctor may recommend a feeding tube to help you get nutrition.
+If your pancreatitis symptoms persist and you still experience pain when eating, your doctor may recommend a feeding tube to help you get nutrition.

 Procedures to remove bile duct obstructions.
 Pancreatitis caused by a narrowed or blocked bile duct may require procedures to open or widen the bile duct.

-ERCP can aid in diagnosing problems in the bile duct and pancreatic duct and in making repairs.
-In some people, particularly the elderly, ERCP can also lead to acute pancreatitis.
+ERCP can aid in diagnosing problems in the bile duct and pancreatic duct and in removing obstructions, such as gallstones.
+In some people, however, ERCP can also lead to acute pancreatitis.

-Gallbladder surgery.
-If gallstones caused your pancreatitis, your doctor may recommend surgery to remove your gallbladder (cholecystectomy).
+- Gallbladder surgery.
+If gallstones caused your pancreatitis, your doctor will recommend surgery to remove your gallbladder (cholecystectomy).

-Pancreas surgery.
-Surgery may be necessary to drain fluid from your pancreas or to remove diseased tissue.
+- Pancreas procedures.
+Endoscopic procedures may be necessary to drain fluid from your pancreas or to remove diseased tissue.

-Treatment for alcohol dependence.
+- Treatment for alcohol dependence.
 Drinking several drinks a day over many years can cause pancreatitis.
 If this is the cause of your pancreatitis, your doctor may recommend you enter a treatment program for alcohol addiction.
-Continuing to drink may worsen your pancreatitis and lead to serious complications.
+Continuing to drink alcohol would worsen your pancreatitis and lead to serious complications.

 Additional treatments for chronic pancreatitis